 This beautiful terrain was for centuries home to the Mapuche people.
 They fought off invasions from both Incas and the Spanish, and until the mid 19th century their lands were independent of Chile and Argentina.
 (Their land spans both countries.)

-During the Pinochet regime large tracts of Mapuche lands were taken from them and given to forestry companies who felled native trees and replaced them faster growing varieties.
-Since 1990s the Mapuche have been campaigning for improved living conditions the return of their lands.
-The Macpuche have their own web-site, mapuche-nation.org, which highlights their quest.
+During the Pinochet regime large tracts of Mapuche lands were taken from them and given to forestry companies who felled native trees and replaced them with faster-growing varieties.
+Since the 1990s the Mapuche have been campaigning for improved living conditions the return of their lands.
+The Mapuche have their own website, mapuche-nation.org, which highlights their quest.

 During the mid 19th century the Chilean government encouraged Germans to immigrate to Chile, and in particular to the southern areas, where lush vegetation and snowcapped mountains mean the landscape is similar to southern Germany.
 The Germanic influence on the area is evident today in buildings and in the food available.
 Immigration from Germany continues today, and our hotel was owned by a German couple.